brianshumate/ansible-hubot/README.md

 ## Works with Ansible Galaxy

-This role is designed to be installed via the `ansible-galaxy` command instead of being directly run from the git repository.
+You can install this role with the `ansible-galaxy` command instead of running directly from the git repository.

-You should install it like this:
+Install it like this:

 ```
 ansible-galaxy install brianshumate.hubot
 ```

-You'll want to make sure you have write access to `/etc/ansible/roles/` since that is where the role will be installed by default, or define your own Ansible role path by creating a `$HOME/.ansible.cfg` file with these contents:
+You'll want to make sure you have write access to `/etc/ansible/roles/` since that is the default installation path, or define your own Ansible role path by creating a `$HOME/.ansible.cfg` file with these contents:

 ```
 [defaults]